Should you research before an investigation?

 I use the example of Bill Wallace former inmate at J Ward asylum for the criminally insane.
 His story is quite well known here in Victoria.
 He was incarcerated at J ward for 64 years.
 He always wore a suit and expected to be treated like a gentleman.
 It was only when he was not treated with respect that he would act out.
 He loved to play chess.
 On his 100th birthday he was given a wood carved chessboard for his birthday as a present from the Governor and prison guards.
 He later died at Aradale Lunatic Asylum at the age of 108.
 With the intention of communicating with Bill Wallace, we had a custom made chessboard built with a vibration sensor inside.
 The aim was to put it in Bill Wallace’s cell as a gesture.
 We know that he wanted to be treated like a gentleman so our investigative technique was polite and soft (which for us is not the norm when investigating a hard core prison).
 When we would refer to him as Mr Wallace, the chess board would light up.
 When we told his story and asked if it was correct the chess board lit up.
 Was it because we were being polite that he communicated with us?
 Is it because we called him by his preferred name?
 Is it because we brought in a chess board knowing he loved to place chess?
 We of course cannot confirm that we were communicating with Mr Wallace.
 What we can show you is hours of footage of no responses on the chess board.
 We can show you footage of us stomping around, yelling, slamming doors trying anything to trigger the chess board to debunk it.
 We can’t say it is paranormal, but after 2 visits we still cannot explain the responses.
 For us however, it was validation that our tireless efforts of research were rewarded.

 What do you do with your evidence once you have collected it?
-Do you simply say awesome and pop it up on facebook and that’s it?
 For some investigators just the capture of something is enough.
 For me it isn’t.
 I want to know who it is.
 If we catch a name on evp, I am straight to death records and newspaper articles to see if there is a match.
 To me it is like a jigsaw puzzle I am trying to put together.
 I then use the information I have gathered along with any response and when I revisit a location, I try to contact this same person armed with more knowledge about them.
 I use this knowledge when I am trying to communicate.
+I am all about experimenting and trying new things.
+If I want to use trigger objects, I need to know what kind of items may get a response.
+If I am playing music or dressing up, I need to know what era I am targeting.
+I wouldn't know this if it weren't for the research.

 If you are not on board with the research beforehand, there is a middle ground.
 A way around this would to be only have one member of your team aware of the historical information.
 This way you are not led by any sort of suggestion if that is your concern.
 They can confirm or validate things as the night goes on and steer you in the right the direction if you are going too far off track.
 It all comes down to what you believe and what your team dynamic is.